What is Payroll Accounting & How to automate it?

 Step #5: Reconcile Payroll

 The final stage of payroll accounting is to complete the payroll reconciliation.
 This step ensures that your payroll accounts tie to the general ledger.
 Furthermore, payroll reconciliations also help you stay on track with a budget.
-Most companies take advantage of a payroll reconciliation on a monthly basis.
-Working this step into your monthly reconciliations allows you to make any necessary adjustments before the books are closed.
+Most companies take advantage of a monthly payroll reconciliation.
+Working this step into your monthly reconciliations allows you to make necessary adjustments before the books are closed.

 Tired of manually entering data into ERPs or accounting software?
-Let us show you how you can automate your entire payroll process in seconds.
+Let us show you how to automate your payroll process in seconds.

 What is a Payroll Accounting Example?